ICWLM: A Multi-Task Wireless Large Model via In-Context Learning: Simulation Results

 \subsubsection{Data Generation}

-To generate a substantial amount of channel data for specific scenarios, we leverage the QuaDRiGa~\cite{Jaeckel2014QuaDRiGa} channel generator.
+To generate substantial channel data representing realistic wireless environments, we utilize the QuaDRiGa channel generator~\cite{Jaeckel2014QuaDRiGa}.
+QuaDRiGa is a well-established tool specifically designed to implement the 3D channel models defined by 3GPP\@.
+Our simulation parameters are carefully chosen to align with this standard~\cite{3gpp901} and relevant recent work~\cite{LLM4CP, Multi-taskLLM}.
 We specifically adopt the 3GPP Urban Macro (UMa) channel model and focus on non-line-of-sight (NLOS) scenarios.
 The channel characteristics are configured with 21 clusters and 20 paths per cluster.
 We consider a single-cell downlink MISO-OFDM system.
 The center frequency of the channel is set to 2.4 GHz.
 The bandwidth of the channel is 8.64 MHz, comprising of $M = 48$ subcarriers, i.e., the frequency interval of subcarriers is 180 kHz.
 To be consistent with the overviewed literature, only one subcarrier is considered in a time in the input and output of the prediction.
 The BS is equipped with a UPA with $N_h=4$ and $N_v=4$ while each user is equipped with a single omnidirectional antenna.
 The antenna spacing is half of the wavelength at the center frequency.
 The system simultaneously serves $K=4$ moving users.
 User initial positions are randomized, and their motion trajectories are set as linear.
 The user velocities are uniformly distributed between 10 and 100 km/h.
 The training dataset and test dataset respectively contain 80000 and 10000 samples for each task.
+Without loss of generality, we set the power constraint $P_{\text{max}}=1$ in all precoding tasks.
+For both precoding tasks, the priority weights $\alpha_k$ and $\rho_k$ are set to 1 for all users, indicating equal importance.
+To generate the ground truth labels for the multi-user precoding tasks, we applied high-performance iterative algorithms to each channel sample in the dataset.
+For the sum-rate maximization task (P1), we employed the widely-adopted WMMSE algorithm~\cite{wmmse}, which is known for its effectiveness in achieving near-optimal solutions.
+For the max-min SINR task (P2), we implemented the Schubert-Boche algorithm~\cite{Schubert-Boche}, which is proven to converge to the global optimum.
+These algorithms were run for every channel realization until convergence, and the resulting precoding parameters for each task served as the supervised ground truth label for training the ICWLM\@.